fairDataSociety/multibox/README.md

 Data access request contract is similar to an escrow account and supports the deposit and withdrawal of funds from it.
 Other multibox owners can send an access rights request to a multibox for specific tree and node.

 #### Requesting data access
 If owner grants access rights to it, deposit is transfered.
-This procedure is a bit more complicated, as its not only the rights to node must be given, also a private key must be shared somehow.
+This procedure is a bit more complicated, as its not only the rights to node must be given, also a private key must be shared.
+This is usually shared to requestors KVT0 '/shared/access/rights/kvtAddress'.

-## Installation
+# Installation
 Install Truffle
 `npm install -g truffle`

 Install Ganache-Cli
 `npm install -g ganache-cli`

 Start Ganache-Cli
 `ganache-cli`

 Run Migrations
 `truffle migrate`

 ## Development
 Run Tests
 `truffle test`

 Use Console
 `truffle console`

 Refresh Contracts
 `truffle migrate`

 ## Debugging

 Debug Using Chrome
 Find out where your node binary is....
 `which node`

 `/Users/significance/.nvm/versions/node/v8.11.2/bin/node`

-work out where the js file that runs the node cli is
+work out where the js file that runs the node cli is `/Users/significance/.nvm/versions/node/v8.11.2/lib/node_modules/truffle/build/cli.bundled.js`

-`/Users/significance/.nvm/versions/node/v8.11.2/lib/node_modules/truffle/build/cli.bundled.js`

 run this with the `--inspect-bk` flag, `test` keyword and path to your test.
 `node --inspect-bk /Users/significance/.nvm/versions/node/v8.11.2/lib/node_modules/truffle/build/cli.bundled.js test test/multibox.js`

 navigate to `chrome://inspect`

-click `Open dedicated DevTools for Node`

-click `Sources`

-click `Add Folder to Workspace` and select your tests folder.
+click `Open dedicated DevTools for Node` click `Sources` click `Add Folder to Workspace` and select your tests folder.

 now running
 `node --inspect-bk /Users/significance/.nvm/versions/node/v8.11.2/lib/node_modules/truffle/build/cli.bundled.js test test/multibox.js`

 should show in the devtools console.

 https://ethereum.stackexchange.com/a/43633/3883